Aggregating Funnels for Faster Fetch&Add and Queues: Experimental Evaluation

-We chose $m=6$ as a default for the rest of the experiments we present, as it outperforms other choices in update-heavy and queue benchmarks in later sections, while performing sufficiently well in other workloads.
+We chose $m=6$ as the default for the rest of the experiments we present, as it outperforms other choices in update-heavy and queue benchmarks in later sections, while performing sufficiently well in other workloads.